 - You will need a Product ID to list to Walmart*

 - *If you are a Private Label seller you can apply to be UPC Exempt on Walmart through their support portal.
 Until you are UPC Exempt, the publish attempts will hit an item-level error

 - When listing items to Walmart, if they already have the UPC or Product on file, Walmart might default the product level details to what they already have stored.

 - If you do not like the image, title, or description of an item that is already on Walmart then it is actually very difficult to make adjustments to that pre-existing data.
-Walmart will differ to the information they have stored in their system unless you are listing with a brand-new Product ID or an ID that Walmart does not have logged yet.
+Walmart will differ from the information they have stored in their system unless you are listing with a brand-new Product ID or an ID that Walmart does not have logged yet.

-- You can still attempt to publish to Walmart with that new product level data but there is no guarantee it will update the marketplace.
+- You can still attempt to publish to Walmart with that new product-level data but there is no guarantee it will update the marketplace.

 - Do not attempt to list Amazon FBA items to Walmart without specific settings in place

 - A common issue that arises when working with an existing Walmart account is that the UPC or SKU is already present on the Walmart marketplace.
-Per Walmart’s guidelines you can only sell one “version” of a given UPC or Product.
+Per Walmart’s guidelines, you can only sell one “version” of a given UPC or Product.

 - Walmart does provide the ability to edit the UPC or Product but that action would need to be performed using Walmart’s specific “Full Spec Template”.

 - You can review this process with the Marketplace Management support team at support@Cart Multichannel Management.com

 - Be mindful of “Used” or “Refurbished” products from your other marketplaces.